 The measures along with the security officer will assist in Deterrence, Denial, and Delaying access to all unauthorized individuals.
 Companies may have ID badges or card readers at the entrances and access locations.
 Barries are used at access control such as card readers that records the time and date of entry and egress.
 These barriers include turnstiles or card swipes.

-Things that control access are doors, windows, lock, and key, yellow caution tape, proper identification, guest passes, and of course the security officer.
+Things that control access are doors, windows, lock, key, yellow caution tape, proper identification, guest passes, and the security officer.
 During your patrols, you will physically check all doors to make sure there are secure.
 Access Control can track entrances and exits.
 Security can track individuals with visitors' logs and security cameras.
-Security can prevent unauthorized individuals by the use of gates, electronic locks, and biometrics.
+Security can prevent unauthorized individuals through the use of gates, electronic locks, and biometrics.

 A Biometric system verifies identity through fingerprints, hand scans, iris, or retina scans.
 Also, Facial recognition software.
-Facial recognition, from a security standpoint, is the worse form of identification.
-Post orders will have the procedures for employees who forgot/ lost their I.D.
+From a security standpoint, facial recognition is the worse form of identification.
+Post orders will have procedures for employees who forgot/ lost their identification.
 If post orders say, No Entry w/out ID that means No Entry w/out ID.
 Period.
 Call a Supervisor if any problem.
 TRUST BUT VERIFY!

 Scatter your patrols.
 Don't be predictable.
 If you are supposed to patrol an area every hour, that doesn't mean every hour on the hour.
 Change the time you start.
 Five minutes before or five minutes after.
 Change it up.
 (Follow your post orders) Only authorized individuals will be allowed access to a facility or property.
 Check for open locks and doors and secure them making a note in your activity report that you found an open door or lock.
 If you feel that someone may have entered without authority, follow your post orders for an "unauthorized person on property".

 Facilities may have restricted areas.
 These areas are for authorized individuals.
-Companies may limit the access to their floor in a larger building.
+Companies may limit access to their floor in a larger building.
 In larger buildings over 100 feet, there should be re-entrance back into the building every 4th floor.
 They may have to follow check-in requirements or procedures.
 They may also restrict packages and postal items from entry.
 Some companies XRay their incoming parcels.
-Security personnel must be trained in how to recognize and report suspicious packages, and should Never touch or move them.
+Security personnel must be trained to recognize and report suspicious packages and never touch or move them.

 Since 9/11, companies are implementing procedures for anthrax and other biological or chemical weapons with detection systems.
 Companies are assessing their threat potential and vulnerabilities against terrorist attacks.